Join 3,200+ other professionals and receive a monthly newsletter packed with GA4 & BigQuery news, tips & tricksAlready have an account? Sign in

 While designing the course Query GA4 Data In Google BigQuery I've learned a lot about best practices to calculate dimensions and metrics.
 To share this knowledge with you I will provide a combined query for default dimensions and metrics, and a single example query for every non-default dimension or metric.

-As always, please let me know if you have any feedback or suggestions to improve the quality of this content.
+As always, drop a line in the comments if you have any questions, feedback or suggestions related to this article.

 Default items dimensions